SalomePlatform/sat/doc/src/configuration.rst

     }

-But the most common way is to use a environment script, which specify the environment by using an API provided by sat:
+But the most common way is to use an environment script, which specifies the environment by using an API provided by sat:

 .. code-block:: bash

-    # use script qt.py to set up qt environement
+    # use script qt.py to set up qt environment
     environ :
     {
        env_script : "qt.py"